gabrielbdornas/braicode/pages/contrib.md

 ## Deploy

 As default all pages of the project lives on `pages` and `blog` folders.
 To build an `html` page based on a brand new `markdown` use `livemark build` command.
-To automate this process, after writing a new page I also include its build process on `build.sh` executable file (always above "Starting server..." comment):
+To automate this process, after writing a new page I also include its build process on `build.sh` executable file:

 ```
 livemark build pages/new_page.md --target pages/new_page.html && \

-# Starting server...
-...
 ```

 To test it in your local environment run:

 ```
 $ ./build.sh
+$ livemark start
 ```

 It'll build all your pages and start a local server on `http://localhost:7000`